zanemilo/Dijjon/READ ME.md

 Current Goals of project: priority from high-low as follows(!,H,M,L)

-[H] I need to change attribute name convetion for "int" in Player class attributes.
-It is conflicting with int() function.

 [H] Refactor Player class to be a child of an Entity class, then set NPCs and Mobs as childs to the Entity class as well.

 [H] Finish Implementation of Combat Class, this is an important feature in the over all game play and needs to be functional.